nhselect/home/content/pages/accessibility.md

 ## Non-compliance with the accessibility regulations

-Some video content produced by the LTLC do not have captions available.
+Some video content produced by the Learning and Education Network do not have captions available.

 We plan to add captions for all video content by April 2022.
 When we publish new content we’ll make sure our use of captions meets accessibility standards.

 ## Preparation of this accessibility statement

-This statement was prepared on the 24th March 2022.
+This statement was prepared on the 24th March 2022 and last updated on the 17th August 2022.